ballerina-platform/module-ballerina-c2c/README.md

 - Kubernetes readiness probe support
 - Kubernetes horizontal pod autoscaler support.
 - Docker image generation.
-- Kubernetes secret support.
+- Dockerfile generation.
 - Kubernetes config map support.

 **Refer [samples](samples) for more info.**

 ## How to build

-1. Download and install JDK 8 or later
+1. Download and install JDK 11
 2. Install Docker
 3. Get a clone or download the source from this repository (https://github.com/ballerinax/kubernetes)
 4. Run the Gradle command ``gradle build`` from within the ``module-ballerina-c2c`` directory.